elunna/nerfhack-changelog/README.md

 * mastodon is now huge; strengthened butt attacks from 4d8 to 4d16; increased difficulty
 * mastodon gets a hug attack and can berserk (Evil)
 * giant mimics, large mimics, and killer mimics are higher level and difficulty
+* mimics take the form of strange objects much less often.
 * mind flayers are bright magenta
 * mind flayer attacks can make hero forget skills (Evil)
 * mind flayer psychic blasts do more damage; if telepathic they can stun the target.